 On this page

-According to the Governing Program (2017-2021), the Bulgarian government requires report in the end of every year.
-The report should state the tasks that were accomplished in the previous year by the Ministry in charge for every topic.
-In the case of youth polices the evaluation and the monitoring of the Youth Policy priorities is declared to the Council of Ministers by the Ministry of Youth and Sports.
-The Council of Ministers collects the reports,evaluates and the monitoresthe implementation of every policy, including youth policies.
-Annually, the Ministry of Youth and Sports prepares an Annual Youth Report.
-The Annual Youth Report provides a summary of policies, measures and actions aimed at young people in the country implemented by the responsible institutions in pursuance of the objectives of the national youth policy.
+On annual basis the Ministry of Youth and Sports drafts a youth report.
+The annual youth reprot provides a summary of policies, measures and actions aimed at young people in the country implemented by the responsible institutions in pursuance of the objectives of the national youth policy.
 This report further contains detailed analysis of the status of the Bulgarian young people in terms of economic activity and career development, access to information and quality services, healthy lifestyle, prevention of social exclusion of young people with fewer opportunities, youth volunteering, active citizenship, young people in rural areas, international and intercultural dialogue and role of young people in crime prevention.